Melatonin, Proper Sleep, and Its Impact on Type 2 Diabetes

 Take Home AdviceFor the 30 percent of the population that carries gene variant MTNR1B, melatonin supplementation may actually negatively impact insulin secretion.
 But for the rest of us, proper sleep and melatonin supplementation may actually work to lower our risk for type 2 diabetes.

-In the long run, roper sleep and melatonin release is essential for maintaining good health.
+In the long run, proper sleep and melatonin release is essential for maintaining good health.
 Take your sleep patterns seriously and listen to your body.
 Consider a melatonin supplement if you struggle with stress, sleep disruptions, a crazy work schedule, or insomnia.

 If you are concerned that you may have the gene variant MTNR1B, consult with your physician.
 Make him aware that you have concerns about nighttime insulin secretion, and that you wish to supplement with melatonin.